Astrophysics (Index)About

 (mass unit used on atomic scale)

 The unified atomic mass unit (u, often shortened to atomic mass unit) or dalton (Da) is a standardized unit of mass roughly corresponding to that of a nucleon (i.e., proton or neutron), but fixed precisely enough to allow measurement of smaller differences.
-It is defined as 1/12 the mass of atomic carbon-12 and its relation to other mass units is termed the atomic mass constant (mu), which is 1.66053906660 × 10-27 kg (and subject to future improved determinations).
+It is defined as 1/12 the mass of atomic carbon-12 and its relation to other mass units is termed the atomic mass constant (mu), which is determined to be about 1.66053906892 × 10-27 kg (and subject to future improved determinations).

 The dalton is used for specifying the mass of atomic nuclei, atoms, and molecules (atomic mass).
 Its precise definition allows fractions to be used to specify mass differences due to the binding energy that binds nucleons together, or to specify average masses of the atoms in a mixture of isotopes.